catppuccin/obsidian/README.md

 ## Development

+See the [Releases](https://github.com/catppuccin/obsidian/releases) page for the latest news.

 ### The shape of things to come

-+ [ ] Style Settings plugin compatibility
++ [x] Style Settings plugin compatibility
++ [x] Behind the scenes cleanup of scss/css
 + [ ] Tweaks to improve theme consistency throughout UI
-+ [ ] Behind the scenes cleanup of scss/css
 + [ ] Mobile version

 PRs and constructive feedback more than welcome.

-### Known issues

-* Bullet indentations under checkboxes are not deep enough
-* Some infrequently seen icons still need to be styled/replaced
-* Legacy editor blockquote is not consistent with the new editor's

 ## 💝 Thanks to